-PHIL 3010 Ethical Issues in Communication (3 credits) This course provides an introduction to moral reasoning through a philosophical examination of major ethical problems in communications, such as those encountered by media professionals; conflicts of interest, morally offensive content, media influences on anti-social behavior, confidential sources, privacy, truth and honesty in reporting among others.
+PHIL 3010 Ethical Issues in Communication (3 credits) This course provides an introduction to moral reasoning through a philosophical examination of major ethical problems in communications, such as those encountered by media professionals; conflicts of interest, morally offensive content, media influences on anti-social behavior, confidential sources, privacy, truth and honesty in reporting, among others.
 Student will be introduced to the idea that ethical problems are largely a matter of normative ethical (philosophical) theory.
-Prerequisite: COMP 2000, 2010, or 2020.
+Prerequisite: COMP 2000, COMP 2010, or COMP 2020.

 PHIL 3180 Biomedical Ethics (3 credits) This course provides an introduction to moral reasoning through a philosophical examination of major problems in biomedical ethics, such as abortion, euthanasia, allocation of resources, medical experimentation, genetic engineering, confidentiality, among others.
 Students will be introduced to the idea that ethical problems are largely a matter of reason; that progress toward solutions can be gained through an application of normative ethical (philosophical) theory.
-Prerequisite: COMP 2000, 2010 or 2020.
+Prerequisite: COMP 2000, COMP 2010 or COMP 2020.

 PHIL 3180H Biomedical Ethics Honors (3 credits) This course provides an introduction to moral reasoning through a philosophical examination of major problems in biomedical ethics, such as abortion, euthanasia, allocation of resources, medical experimentation, genetic engineering, confidentiality, among others.
-Students will be introduced to the idea the ethical problems are largely a matter of reason, that progress toward solutions can be gained through an application of normative ethical (philosophical) theory.
-Prerequisite: COMP 2000, 2010, or 2020.
+Students will be introduced to the idea that ethical problems are largely a matter of reason, that progress toward solutions can be gained through an application of normative ethical (philosophical) theory.
+Prerequisite: COMP 2000, COMP 2010, or COMP 2020.
 Honors students only.

 PHIL 3200 Ethics and Sport (3 credits) This course provides an introduction to moral reasoning through a philosophical examination of major problems in sports, such as the nature of sportsmanship, drugs, violence, commercialization, and gender equality, among others.
 Students will be introduced to the idea that ethical problems are largely a matter of reason; that progress toward solutions can be gained through an application of normative ethical (philosophical) theory.
-Prerequisite: COMP 2000, 2010 or 2020.
+Prerequisite: COMP 2000, COMP 2010 or COMP 2020.